aroles/biol210/README.md

 3. On quizzes, affirming that the work is completed by you and your team, without external sources of information;
 4. For all reflection assignments and the individual mastery project.

 Your instructors are required to report any suspected violations of the Honor Code to the Honor Committee.
-Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the grade contract to a D or F if appropriate.
+Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the grade contract to a D or F if deemed appropriate.
 More information on the Oberlin Honor Code may be found here: https://www.oberlin.edu/dean-of-students/student-conduct/academic-integrity.

 ### Use of Artificial Intelligence (AI)